zachsnow/redunce/claude/README.md

 # Claude Code Commands for Redunce

-This directory contains custom Claude Code slash commands for the redunce tool.
+This directory contains custom Claude Code slash commands for the `redunce` tool.

-## Key Concepts

-Redunce has two distinct mechanisms for handling code:

-1. **Ignoring files** (via `.redunceignore`) - Prevents files from being analyzed at all.
-Use this for test files, generated code, or directories you don't want to scan.

-2. **Skipping clusters** (via `--skip`) - Marks a specific cluster of similar code as intentional/acceptable.
-The code is still analyzed, but the cluster won't be reported again.

 ## Available Commands